-If you are loading an all-lead conical like T/C's MAXI-BALL® or MAXI-HUNTER® or a sabot like T/C's Mag Express Sabot, proceed as follows; Do not use a cloth patch with these projectiles.
-Wipe the oil from the bore and follow the precharging instructions given for your particular style of rifle.
-Use Black Powder or Pyrodex only.

-Start with the lightest charges listed in our loading chart for your caliber.
-Use T/C graduated powder measure and measure each charge carefully.
-Lubricate conical bullets with Natural Lube 1000 Plus Bore Butter as shown in Photo "E".
-Sabots do not have to be lubricated.
-The Maxi-Ball® and Maxi-Hunter® are designed to be shot as cast (not sized).
-Sizing will alter the diameter of the forward bearing band.
-This destroys the accuracy of the projectile and dangerously decreases its diameter (a loose fitting projectile can move off the powder charge).
-When loading a Maxi-Ball or Maxi-Hunter bullet, you will note how only the forward most bearing band graves to the rifling when loading.
-The base of the bullet upsets (increases in diameter) on firing causing it to fill the grooves thus stabilizing the projectile.
+If you are loading an all-lead conical like T/C's Maxi-Ball or Maxi-Hunter, proceed as follows; do not use a cloth patch with these projectiles.
+They should be lubed, and are designed to be shot as cast (not sized).
+T/C Maxi-Balls and Maxi-Hunters now come from the factory prelubed.
+However, if you find some unlubed bullets, we recommend that you lube these bullets with an all-natural lubricant, free of petroleum, like T/C Natural Lube 1000 Plus Bore Butter.
+Maxi-Balls and Maxi-Hunters do not have to be sized.
+Sizing will alter the diameter of the forward bearing band, and this will destroy the accuracy of the projectile and dangerously decrease its diameter (a loose fitting projectile can move off the powder charge).
+When loading a Maxi-Ball or Maxi-Hunter bullet, you will note how only the forward most bearing band grooves to the rifling when loading.
+The base of the bullet upsets (increases in diameter) on firing, causing it to fill the grooves, thus stabilizing the projectile.